DavidGrunheidt/factory-asset-tree-flutter/README.md

 - Repositories are the mediators between data sources, such as local databases, data in files, web services, and caches.
 - Repositories can contain global state.
 - Repositories can access local persisted state (shared preferences, local DB, etc).
+- Repositories parse errors into AppInternalCode with codes for every error we might encounter

 ### Models